Complexity of Shift Bribery in Committee Elections: Conclusion

-Putting an even more demanding bribery goal of involving more than one candidate to become part of the winning committee(s) is left to future studies.
-Areas of future research also include studying bribery problems for multiwinner settings with partial preference orders and studying multiwinner rules based on the Condorcet criterion.
-Furthermore, our fixed-parameter algorithms with respect to the parameter number of candidates rely on integer linear programming formulations.
+Putting an even more demanding bribery goal of involving more than one candidate to become part of the winning committee(s) is left for future studies.
+Areas of future research also include studying bribery problems for multiwinner settings with partial preference orders and studying multiwinner rules based on the Condorcet criterion (for the hardness of winner determination in such rules, see the works of Sekar et al.~\cite{sek-sik-xia:c:gehrlein-stable} and Aziz et al.~\cite{azi-elk-fal-lac-sko:c:gehrlein-and-local}).
+Furthermore, our FPT algorithms with respect to the parameter number of candidates rely on integer linear programming formulations.
 It seems challenging to replace these algorithms by direct combinatorial algorithms that give us a better understanding of the problems and potentially better running times.
-This refers to a general challenge in context of parameterized algorithms for Computation Social Choice problem~\cite[Key question 1]{BCFGNW14}.
+This reflects a general challenge in the context of parameterized algorithms for Computation Social Choice~\cite[Key question 1]{BCFGNW14}.